antares-codes/etl-val-node/README.md

 To restart you need to use `docker-compose stop` and `docker-compose start` being in the `validator-node-dockerized` directory.

+12. Check if sync is completed.

+    ```bash
+    curl --data '{"method":"eth_syncing","params":[],"id":1,"jsonrpc":"2.0"}' -H "Content-Type: application/json" -X POST localhost:8545
+    ```

+This is what you're waiting to see: {"jsonrpc":"2.0","result":false,"id":1}

-Security is important on this side too, so you must now secure your Server.
+### Security is important on this side too, so you must now secure your Server.
-Enter the following commands:

 Enter the following commands EXACTLY (in this order) to set up your firewall:

 Please note: Make sure you enter the code in this order!
 If you do not, the program will not work!
-You can disable your firewall anytime by entering (as root;)): ```bash ufw disable ```
+You can disable your firewall anytime by entering (as root;)): `ufw disable`

-12. Setup Firewall.
+13. Setup Firewall.

     ```bash
     sudo ufw allow ssh/tcp